SensXation/Fgo-Servants/README.md

 ## 🧩 How It Works

-This project solves the "Translation Problem" in FGO data.
+This project  Translate certain servant in FGO JP data.
 Since the Japanese version is 2 years ahead of the Global version, many new servants lack English descriptions.

 1.  **The Frontend** sends a request to the Vercel Backend.
 2.  **The Backend** first checks the **NA Database**.